-The Feynman Technique, named after the renowned physicist Richard Feynman, embodies a methodical approach designed to deepen understanding and retention of any subject matter.
+The Feynman Learning Technique, named after the renowned physicist Richard Feynman, embodies a methodical approach designed to deepen understanding and retention of any subject matter.
 This technique, grounded in the philosophy that one truly comprehends a concept only when they can explain it in the simplest terms, facilitates a practical and efficient learning process.

-Introduction to the Concept
+Introduction to the Feynman Technique

 The Four-Step Method